 If I'm HIV-positive, what will cause me to develop AIDS?

 If you receive no treatment, there's about a 50 percent chance that you'll develop AIDS within 10 years of contracting HIV.
-New antiretroviral drugs, however, have the ability to slow down the virus's replication in your body and allow you to live a comparatively long and healthy life.
+New antiretroviral drugs, however, have the ability to slow down the virus's replication in your body and get it down to undetectable levels, allowing you to live a full and healthy life.

 What are the symptoms of HIV and AIDS?